botingw/langgraph-dev-navigator/memory/tasks/story_create_landing_page/META_DOC.md

 *   `memory/tasks/epic_user_experience/project_management_guide.md`: Defined the Epic -> Story -> Task hierarchy that was used to structure the formal implementation plan.
 *   `memory/tasks/story_create_landing_page/implementation_plan_codex.md`: The detailed, task-oriented execution plan for building the landing page and backend.
 *   `memory/tasks/story_create_landing_page/waitlist_and_survey_api_design.md`: Served as the complete technical specification for the backend API.

+## 5. code implementation
+`web/replit` folder contains all implementation
+`api` folder contains backend implementation context handled by replit is in `replit.md`, configuration is in `.replit` , and other environment variables, secrets, etc are in replit's environment. so if dev env is not replit, these configs are not accesible.